cysouw/diathesis/text/c10_participle.md

 :::

 ::: ex
-- Ich habe den Arm schon seit drei Stunden verbunden.
-- ^* Ich habe den Arm gestern verbunden.
+- Ich habe den Arm langsam verbunden. \
-- Ich habe den Arm gestern verbunden bekommen.
+  (≠ Mir ist der Arm verbunden.)
-- ^* Ich habe den Arm schon seit drei Stunden verbunden bekommen.
+- Ich habe den Arm langsam verbunden bekommen. \
+  (= Mir ist der Arm verbunden worden.)
 :::

-There is a fascinating parallel between different kinds of *Pertinenzdativ* and different constructions with the light-verb *haben*.
-The *Pertinenzdativ* of an accusative object allows for a *haben+Partizip* diathesis [@next a], as discussed in this section.
-In contrast, a *Pertinenzdativ* of a local prepositional phrase with a positional verb (see [@sec:prepositions-possessor-of-location-to-dative-experiencer]) allows for a *haben+Infinitiv* diathesis [@next b], see [@sec:infinitive-haben].
-Finally, a *Pertinenzdativ* of an intransitive verb (see [@sec:case-possessor-of-nominative-to-dative-experiencer]) allows for a *haben+am‑Infinitiv* diathesis [@next c], see [@sec:zuminfinitive-haben-am].
+It is crucial for the *Pertinenzpassiv* that the possessor of the accusative can also be expressed as a dative.
+It is neither verbs with just datives, nor with just accusative possessors, that allow for a *Pertinenzpassiv* [@hole2002: 175-177].
+The *Pertinenzpassiv*-interpretation is only available when both dative and possessor expressions are possible for the role of the beneficiary (cf. [@sec:case-possessor-accusative-to-dative]).
+More general, there is a curious and extremely fascinating parallel between different kinds of possessor-datives and different constructions with the light verb *haben*:

+- [@next a]:  Subject-possessor ([@sec:case-possessor-of-nominative-to-dative-experiencer]) ~ *haben+am‑Infinitiv* ([@sec:zuminfinitive-haben-am])
+- [@next b]:  Object-possessor ([@sec:case-possessor-accusative-to-dative]) ~ *haben+Partizip* (this section)
+- [@next c]:  Location-possessor ([@sec:prepositions-possessor-of-location-to-dative-experiencer]) ~ *haben+Infinitiv* ([@sec:infinitive-haben])

 ::: ex
+- Mein Haus brennt. \
+  Mir brennt das Haus. \
+  Ich habe das Haus am brennen.
-- Der Friseur schneidet die Haare des Lehrers. \
+- Der Friseur schneidet meine Haare. \
+  Mir schneidet der Friseur die Haare. \
-  Der Lehrer hat die Haare geschnitten.
+  Ich habe die Haare geschnitten.
 - Der Affe sitzt auf meiner Schulter. \
+  Mir sitzt der Affe auf der Schulter. \
-  Ich habe den Affen auf meiner Schulter sitzen.
+  Ich habe den Affen auf der Schulter sitzen.
-- Mein Haus brennt. \
-  Ich habe mein Haus am brennen.
 :::

 **Attested Verbs**